Lamington National Park, Kangaroo Island, and Tasmania

 A glimpse into our journey

-Arrive in Brisbane from our Northern Australia tour or home
+Arrive in Brisbane from our Northern Australia trip or home

 Explore Lamington National Park